mtsch/Ripserer.jl/joss/paper.md

 featureful environment for computing persistent homology and integrating it with the rest of Julia's data science stack.
 At the time of writing, it offers the following features.

+![Example visualizations.
+The plot on the left shows the three main representative cocycles in the data.
+The right plot shows the persistence diagram.](figure.png)

 * Fast Vietoris-Rips, alpha complex, and cubical persistent homology computation.
 * Representative cocycle and critical simplex computation.
 * Support for coefficients in any, possibly user-defined, field.